greatroboticslab/HumanoidRobotTrainingData/segmentation_baseline/sam1_baseline/README.md

+# Generating Segments

+After you have extracted frames from relevant videos, you can create segmentations of them.
+Navigate to the scripts/ folder and run:

+	conda activate sam1
+	python generate.py --start <startfrom> --end <endat>

 ## Latest updates -- SAM 2: Segment Anything in Images and Videos

 Please check out our new release on [**Segment Anything Model 2 (SAM 2)**](https://github.com/facebookresearch/segment-anything-2).